Continued from Customised Solution for Measurements: Building a Personal Multimeter (Part-1)

-Once we are done measuring the voltage and current, let’s take a look at the other measurable parameters that can be handled by a DMM.
+Once we are done measuring the voltage and current, let’s take a look at the other measurable parameters that can be handled by a Digital Multimeter.

 Resistance Measurement: There are several methods to measure resistance.
 The four wire measurement is the most useful as it greatly reduces the error due to wire resistances.
 In this method, a known constant current is passed through the unknown resistor R. The voltage across it is measured using a separate sensing path.